 I will provide you with tips on growing your own Sweet Potato slips to grow a large crop for yourself.

-How to start from slips
+How to Grow Sweet Potatoes from Slips

 From one organic sweet potato, you can get lots of starts for planting without having to buy them.